 After that, hip and ridge shingle will be applied over the ridge vent from edge to edge.

 You should also wait at least 24 hours before removing any excess sealant from around the ridge vents edges.

-Should I add a Roof Ridge Vent?
+Should I Install a Ridge Vent on my Roof?

 Ridge vents are not just for when you need to replace your roof.
 You can also have them installed as a preventative measure if you want the energy efficiency of your home improved and don’t know where to start.
 Roofing specialists will help provide insight on what type of ridge vent is best for your roof needs without breaking the budget!

 The best way to determine whether you should consider ridge vent installation is by talking to the professionals at All phase Roofing and Construction.
 Whether its time to get a roof replacement, maximize the air flow in your home, or become more energy efficient, contact the professionals at All Phase today!

 Can ridge vents leak?